-Over the next 10 years, the OASI Trust Fund is expected to grow rapidly from a current level in excess of 100 percent of annual outgo to more than 2.5 times annual outgo by the year 2002.
-As a result, the OASI Trust Fund passes the short-range test of financial adequacy by a wide margin.
-However, the DI Trust Fund is not adequately financed.
-Outgo from the DI Trust Fund exceeded income in 1992, and outgo is expected to continue to surpass income until the fund is exhausted in 1995, 2 years earlier than the year of exhaustion that was projected in the 1992 Annual Report.
+The OASI Trust Fund is expected to grow rapidly during the next 10 years from a current level of about 130 percent of annual outgo to more than 2.5 times annual outgo by the year 2003.
+Thus, the OASI Trust Fund meets the criteria for financial adequacy in the short range by a wide margin.

+The DI Trust Fund, however, is not adequately financed.
+Outgo from the DI Trust Fund exceeded income in both 1992 and 1993.
+Without corrective legislation, the DI fund is expected to continue declining until it is exhausted in 1995.
+This is the same year of exhaustion that was estimated in the 1993 Annual Report.

 The OASI and DI Trust Funds, if combined, would be adequately financed over the next 10 years, and for many years thereafter.
-At the beginning of 1993, the combined assets of the trust funds represented about 107 percent of combined expenditures for 1993.
-The combined funds are projected to continue to grow during the next 10 years, and for many years thereafter, under alternatives I and II.
-However, while the assets of the combined funds, in nominal dollars, continue to grow under alternative III for the next 15 years, 1993 through 2007, the trust fund ratio of assets to annual expenditures begins to decline in 1998.
+At the beginning of 1994, the combined assets of the trust funds represented about 116 percent of combined expenditures for 1994.
+The combined funds are projected to continue to grow during the next 10 years, and for many years thereafter, under both the intermediate and low cost assumptions.
+However, while the assets of the combined funds, in nominal dollars, continue to grow under the high cost assumptions for the next 9 years, 1994 through 2002, the trust fund ratio of assets to annual expenditures begins to decline in 1998.

-Although the combined trust funds are well financed over the next 10 years and are expected to continue growing, in nominal dollars, for about the next 3 decades under the intermediate assumptions, the OASDI program is not in close actuarial balance over the next 75 years, based on these assumptions.
-The estimates indicate that the combined trust funds would be sufficient to enable the timely payment of benefits for about the next 43 years.
-Relative to annual expenditures, the combined trust funds would continue to grow during the next 2 decades, reaching a peak of about 3 times annual expenditures.
-Considering each fund separately, the OASI Trust Fund would have sufficient funds for the next 51 years, but, as noted above, the DI Trust Fund would be exhausted in 1995, underscoring the need for corrective legislation.
-On the basis of the more pessimistic assumptions in alternative III, the combined funds would be sufficient to enable timely payment of benefits for about the next 24 years.
+Although the combined trust funds are well financed over the next 10 years and are expected to continue growing, in nominal dollars, for about the next 25 years under the intermediate assumptions, the OASDI program is not in close actuarial balance over the next 75 years, based on these assumptions.
+The estimates indicate that the combined trust funds would be sufficient to enable the timely payment of benefits for about the next 35 years.
+Relative to annual expenditures, the combined trust funds would continue to grow during the next 18 years, reaching a peak of about 2.4 times annual expenditures.
+Considering each fund separately, the OASI Trust Fund would have sufficient funds for the next 42 years, but, as noted above, the DI Trust Fund would be exhausted in 1995, underscoring the urgent need for corrective legislation.
+On the basis of the high cost assumptions, the combined funds would be sufficient to enable timely payment of benefits for about the next 20 years.
 The DI fund by itself, however, would be exhausted early in 1995.
-Based on the more optimistic assumptions of alternative I, the combined funds would continue to grow throughout the next 75 years, and they would be sufficient to enable timely payment of benefits during all of the long-range period.
-However, even under the optimistic assumptions, the DI fund would be exhausted as early as 1997 without corrective legislation.
+Based on the low cost assumptions, the combined funds would continue to grow throughout the next 75 years, and they would be sufficient to enable timely payment of benefits during all of the long-range period.
+However, even under the low cost assumptions, the DI fund would again be exhausted in 1995 without corrective legislation.

-For each of the next 24 years, OASDI income from payroll taxes and income taxes on benefits is expected to exceed total expenditures based on the intermediate assumptions.
-Starting about 15 to 20 years from now, however, OASDI costs as a percentage of taxable payroll are projected to begin increasing rapidly as the "baby-boom" generation reaches retirement age.
+For each of the next 19 years, OASDI income from payroll taxes and income taxes on benefits is expected to exceed total expenditures based on the intermediate assumptions.
+Starting about 15 years from now, however, OASDI costs as a percentage of taxable payroll are projected to begin increasing rapidly as the "baby-boom" generation reaches retirement age.
 In contrast, the program's income from payroll taxes and income taxes on benefits will represent a relatively level percentage of taxable payroll.